8 Quart Instant Pot Hard Boiled Eggs

 There are several things that may contribute to why all or some of your eggs explode and come out of the shell when cooking.
 Here are a few things to consider if your eggs explode:

-3. Make sure your eggs are free of cracks -- even hairline fractures will lead to an exploded egg.
+• Make sure your eggs are free of cracks, even hairline fractures can lead to an exploded egg.

 "Perfect yolks!"